SimpleCodeByElmir/Team-Lead/README.md

 # s21_string+

-## In this Project I was not only a programmer, but also a Team Leader and Project Manager as well.
+## In this Project I was not only a programmer, but also a Team Leader and a Project Manager as well.

-##
 Implementation of the string.h library with additions.

 ## Chapter I